Simultaneous symplectic spectral decomposition of positive semidefinite matrices: Acknowledgements

-HKM acknowledges supports from the NSF under grant number 2304816 and AFRL under agreement number FA8750-23-2-00.
-HKM also acknowledges financial support from FRS Project No.~MISC $0147$.
-RRK would like to thank Prof.~Maurice de Gosson, Faculty of Mathematics, Universit\"at Wien, Austria foremost for suggesting a closely related summer project topic that culminated into this work.
-RRK also thanks Prof.~Reyer Sjamaar, Department of Mathematics, Cornell University, USA for his supervision on an undergraduate thesis of the author which reviewed the literature, mainly by H\"ormander, on Williamson's theorem and also first featured the main result of this work.
+HKM acknowledges supports from the NSF under grant number 2304816, AFRL under agreement number FA8750-23-2-00, and FRS Project No.~MISC $0147$.
+RRK would like to thank Prof.~Maurice de Gosson foremost for suggesting a closely related summer project topic that culminated into this work.
+RRK also thanks Prof.~Reyer Sjamaar for his supervision on an undergraduate thesis of the author which reviewed the literature on Williamson's theorem.